 Homeowners Who Provide Temporary Lodging Must Charge Tax

-Also check with your local city clerk’s office to find out if you need a local business license, a home occupation permit or something more.
-Some cities impose additional requirements, including such things as parking and the implementation of an emergency evacuation plan.
+Check with your local city clerk’s office to find out if you need a local business license, a home occupation permit or something more.
+Some cities impose additional requirements, including such things as proof of adequate parking and the implementation of an emergency evacuation plan.
 Requirements vary by city.

 Volkswagen Diesel Settlement Opportunities

 Idaho received several million dollars in the 2017 Volkswagen diesel settlement.
 The funds will be distributed to Idaho businesses and communities to fund special projects related to clean air.
 Over $2 million will go to businesses located within a half mile of major highways for the implementation of electric vehicle charging stations.
 For information on how your business might apply visit the Electric Vehicle page on the Department of Environmental Quality (DEQ) website.

 Uber Eats to Begin Collecting Sales Tax

 Effective July 1, 2019 Uber Eats will begin collecting sales tax on deliveries to customers in Idaho and 14 other states with more states to follow.
 Restaurants will no longer need to collect the tax.
 For details, see Uber Eats Will Start Collecting Sales Tax.
 Each individual restaurant offering delivery through Uber Eats or a similar business will need to secure a state tax form ST-101, Sales Tax Resale or Exemption Certificate, or a similar document from Uber Eats.
 For questions, contact the Idaho State Tax Commission Tax Policy Division.

 Recent changes in the Federal tax laws may affect your withholdings.
 For information on the law and updating your W-4, see Update Your W-4 on the Idaho State Tax Commission’s website.